Certificate of Deposit Definition

 - #1 – Liquid or “No penalty” CD – The liquid CD allows the depositor to withdraw the money during the tenure without payment of any early withdrawal penalty.
 It is flexible enough to shift the funds from one CD to a higher paying CD.
 Liquid Certificate of Deposit pays less interest compared to the fixed period standard CD.

 - #2 – Bump-Up CD – Bump-Up CD gives the benefit like a liquid CD.
 If the CD interest rates increase after buying a CD then Bump-up CD gives an option to switch over to high-interest CD.
 To exercise this option the same needs to be informed by the depositor to the bank in advance.
 Bump up CD also pays lower interest compared to the Standard CD

-- #3 – Step-Up CD – The step-up CD works with regularly planned interest rate increase so the depositor doesn’t get paid with the lower interest rate which is fixed at the time of opening the CD.
-Increase in interest rate may be given effect with six months, nine months or even one year in case of long term CD.
+- #3 – Step-Up CD – The step-up CD works with a regularly planned interest rate increase so the depositor doesn’t get paid with the lower interest rate which is fixed at the time of opening the CD.
+An increase in interest rate may be given effect with six months, nine months, or even one year in case of long term CD.

 - #4 – Brokered CD – Brokered Certificate of Deposit is sold in brokerage accounts.
 This CD can be bought from various banks and can be kept in one place instead of opening a bank account and buying the CD.
 This CD offers better rates but the risk is more in this compared to a standard CD.

 - #5 – Jumbo CD – In Jumbo CD minimum balance is very high compared to the standard one.
 It is safe to park a large sum of money as the same is FDIC insured, and the interest rates are also high in this CD.

 - Eligibility – Scheduled Commercial banks/ financial institutions can issue a certificate of deposit.
 CD is issued by the bank to the individuals, mutual funds, trusts, companies, etc.